MrMARTIAN: A Multi-resolution Mass Reconstruction Algorithm Combining Free-form and Analytic Components: Method

 where $\chi^2_{\rm SL}$ is the $\chi^2$ for SL and $R$ is the regularization term.
 The parameter $r$ determines the relative importance between $\chi^2_{\rm SL}$ and $R$. $\chi^2_{\rm SL}$ is computed as

 where

 $I$ and $J$ are the total number of SL image systems and the number of lensed images from each system, respectively.
-Here, $\sigma$ does not represent the positional uncertainty, but rather the amplitude of the source-plane scatter, evaluated using the multiple image positions and the virtual knots (see Figure 1 in \citealp{2022ApJ...931..127C}).
+Here, $\sigma_i$ denotes a source-plane scatter derived from the dispersion among the delensed virtual-knot positions associated with image system $i$ (see Figure 1 in \citealt{2022ApJ...931..127C}).
+This approach discourages high-magnification (i.e., overfocusing) solutions in source-plane optimization.

 For regularization, {\tt MrMARTIAN} improves upon the {\tt MARS} regularization method by allowing negative $\kappa$ values, following the scheme of \citet{1998MNRAS.298..905H}.
 This additional flexibility enables {\tt MrMARTIAN} to preserve the overall mass density profile set by the analytic components while accommodating local perturbations that are either lower or higher than those predicted by the profile.
-Specifically, the $\kappa$ value in each grid cell is decomposed into positive ($\kappa_p$) and negative ($-\kappa_n$) components, such that $\kappa_{\rm grid} = \kappa_p + (-\kappa_n)$, and the regularization term is computed as follows:
+Specifically, the $\kappa$ value in each grid cell is decomposed into positive ($\kappa_p$) and negative ($-\kappa_n$) components (i.e., both $\kappa_p$ and $\kappa_n$ are positive), such that $\kappa_{\rm grid} = \kappa_p + (-\kappa_n)$, and the regularization term is computed as follows:

-where $p_{p} ~ (p_{n})$ indicates the prior of $\kappa_{p} ~ (\kappa_{n})$.
+where $p_{p} ~ (p_{n})$ indicates the prior of $\kappa_{p} ~ (\kappa_{n})$, and the summation is taken over pixels across all resolution scales.
 Similar to {\tt MARS}, {\tt MrMARTIAN} updates prior iteratively.
-At each minimization epoch, the prior is computed by smoothing the $\kappa_{\rm grid}$ from the previous epoch using a Gaussian kernel. $\psi$ is defined as:
+At each minimization epoch, each prior value is evaluated at a single pixel after smoothing the $\kappa_{\rm grid}$ from the previous epoch with a Gaussian kernel of $\sigma=1.2$ grid cells. $\psi$ is defined as: